Steinbeck-Lab/MORTAR/README.md

 ### Source code
 This is a Gradle project.
-In order to use the source code for your own software or do your own MORTAR build, download or clone the repository and open it in a Gradle-supporting IDE (e.g. IntelliJ) as a Gradle project and execute the build.gradle file.
+In order to use the source code for your own software or do your own MORTAR build, download or clone the repository and open it in a Gradle-supporting IDE (e.g. IntelliJ) as a Gradle project and execute the build.gradle.kts file.
 Gradle will then take care of installing all dependencies.
 A Java Development Kit (JDK) of version 21.0.1 or higher must also be pre-installed and set as project JDK / project compiler.
-The Gradle build process is configured to include a specific Java Runtime Environment (JRE) in the "install" folder.
+The Gradle build process is configured to include a specific Java Runtime Environment (JRE) in the distributions.
 For this to work, you need to create an "AdoptOpenJDK\jdk-21.0.1_12_jre\" folder and put the JRE with the specified version into it (i.e. sub-folders of "AdoptOpenJDK\jdk-21.0.1_12_jre\" need to be "bin", "conf", "legal", "lib", etc.).
+If you are only going to use our custom deployment Gradle tasks, you do not need to download the JRE manually, the tasks will take care of it automatically.

 ## Dependencies
 **Needs to be pre-installed:**